Principal Investigator: Joshua Nasielski

 Lodging is a major constraint on profitable milling oat production in northern Ontario, as it reduces oat grain quality and increases the difficulty and time required for harvest.
 The risk of lodging also constrains the profitability of more intensive oat management, specifically increased nitrogen (N) fertilizer rates.

-Plant Growth Regulators (PGR): Not commonly used in Ontario, but several new PGRs are entering the Ontario market for the 2020 growing season and some show promise on oats.
+4. Plant Growth Regulators (PGR): Not commonly used in Ontario, but several new PGRs entered the Ontario market for the 2020 growing season and some showed promise on oats.